 An old Zen admonishment goes, “Don’t put a head on top of your head,” meaning don’t put a false self on top of your true self.
 And don’t put a false reality on top of true reality.
 Because in a terrible irony, denying death deadens life.

 The very nature of life is change, impermanence, birth and death.
 To deny that, we must make things fixed, diminished, immobile—dead.
 We can’t deny death without denying life.
 But when we accept the reality of death—or change, if you’d prefer—we open up to life in its complete, true nature.
 That real life, the one inseparable from death, is vivid, dynamic, interconnected, open, and sacred.
 It is life worth living.
 Life worth loving.

 In that lies our broken hearts.
 Love and loss are inseparable.
 We cannot have one without the other.
 Reconciling the two is the task of the broken human heart, and no philosophy, Buddhist or otherwise, will do that for us.
-For as even a Zen master like Issa wrote after the death of his young daughter, quoted by John Tarrant in his marvelous teaching in this issue:
+For as even a Pure Land master like Issa wrote after the death of his young daughter, quoted by John Tarrant in his marvelous teaching in this issue:

 The world of dew,

 is the world of dew—